jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day2.md

 ## Quantification

-Read counting is an important setp in quantifying gene expression levels from RNA-Seq data.
+Read counting is an important step in quantifying gene expression levels from RNA-Seq data.
 It involves counting the number of read that overlap with each gene/transcript after alignment step and quantifying their abundance.
 RNA-Seq read counts often need to be normalized to account for differences in library size, sequencing depth as well as other technical factors.
 Many software tools have been developed for quantification.

 |Name|Description|
 |----|----|